steint81/OpenDSA/RST/en/RecurTutor/Trace.rst

    :output: show

+During the winding phase, any parameter passed through the recursive call flows forward until the base case is reached.
+During the unwinding phase, the return value of the function (if there is one) flows backwards to the calling copy of the function.
+In the following example, a recursive function to compute factorial has information flowing forward during the winding phase, and backward during the unwinding phase.

+.. inlineav:: recurTraceFactCON ss
+   :output: show

+The recursive function may have information flow for more than one parameter.
+For example, a recursive function that sums the values in an array recursively may pass the array itself and the index through the recursive call in the winding phase and returns back the summed value so far in the unwinding phase.

+.. inlineav:: recurTraceSumCON ss
+   :output: show

 A Domino Analogy
 ~~~~~~~~~~~~~~~~

 .. inlineav:: recurTraceDmnCON ss
    :output: show

-After modeling the domino effect recursively, the two steps
-in the previous visualization becomes a template solution for general
+This recursive model for the domino effect can be used as a template
+for the solution to all linear recursive functions.
-linear recursive questions.
-If we think of tipping over each
+Think of tipping over each domino as performing a further step
-domino as performing a further step of computation toward
+of computation toward the final solution.
-the final solution, then this template is capable of solving
-all linear recursive problems.
-The rules of thumb toward a
-linear recursive solution can now be summarized as follows:
+Remember these rules:

 1. Since the first domino has to be tipped over manually,
-the solution for base case is computed non-recursively.
+the solution for the base case is computed non-recursively.

-2. For any other domino, before any given domino can be tipped over,
+2. Before any given domino can be tipped over,
-all preceding dominos have to be tipped over first.
+all preceding dominos have to be tipped over.

-.. inlineav:: recurTraceSumCON ss
-   :output: show

-|

-.. inlineav:: recurTraceFactCON ss
-   :output: show

-|

-As you trace the code, you should observe several things.
-Let's use the array summing function again for an example.

-.. inlineav:: recurTraceSum2CON ss
-   :output: show

-Starting at the base case, you have a value that is then used to solve the call
-from the function that called the base case, which is used to solve the call that
-called the call that called the base case, and so forth.
-Basically, the solution is
-being built up, until finally, you reach the original call, and the final solution is
-arrived at, having been built up from the base case.

-Whenever the return statement of the recursive call has no more work to do
-AFTER the recursive call, the function is said to be tail-recursive.

-The next visualization shows how we can use the
-Domino effect to recursively print the integers from 1 to N.

-.. inlineav:: recurTraceDmnPrntCON ss
-   :output: show

-This next visualization shows how we can use the Domino technique to
-recursively count the number of digits in an integer.

-.. inlineav:: recurTraceDmnCntCON ss
-   :output: show

 Towers of Hanoi
 ~~~~~~~~~~~~~~~